OZoneSQT/Computer-Architecture/Notes/2018-08-17-Lecture-One.md

 # Lecture One Summary
-- Memory Wall is the _greatest challenge_ got mordern day computer architecture.
+- Memory Wall is the _greatest challenge_ for mordern day computer architecture.
 Applies to latency in general.
 - How to calculate the runtime of a program
 ```
 Seconds     instruction     cycles          seconds